Instructor FAQ

 Exam environment and facilities

 - Can students bring their own computers (e.g. with special courseware on them) into the CBTF?
+Or can special software be installed on the CBTF computers?

 - Are tablets available for students to hand-draw/hand-enter responses that are too awkward to do with keyboard and mouse?